waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned & New Principles
 - **Positional Verification after Interruptions:** I must ALWAYS verify my current `(x, y)` coordinates in the Game State Information after ANY interruption (battle, phone call, menu, etc.) before planning my next move.
 Assuming a path plan has completed without verification is a critical failure.
 - **Pathfinding Failure as a Clue:** When a pathfinding tool repeatedly reports no path to a major area, it's a strong signal that a story-based trigger is required to proceed or the map layout is not what it seems.
 Instead of assuming the tool is bugged or trying minor path variations, I must re-evaluate my root assumptions about the map's traversability and pivot to finding the trigger event, often hinted at by recent NPC dialogue.
 - **Proactive Object Marking:** I must mark any unidentified object as soon as it appears on screen.
 Waiting until it blocks my path is inefficient and reactive.
-Proactive marking maintains a consistently accurate map.
 - **Trainer Line of Sight:** Assume a trainer can see you unless their facing direction and the path geometry make it impossible.
 When party health is critical, do not risk walking near trainers; find a guaranteed safe path or backtrack.
 - **Data Hygiene:** When creating map markers, I must ensure they are linked to the correct object_id and have accurate labels, including the correct trainer type.
 Failure to do so degrades the quality of my map data and leads to confusion.
 - **Interaction Loops:** If repeated, varied interaction with an NPC (e.g., from different directions, or testing line-of-sight) yields no new result, they are likely non-interactive for progression or have already served their purpose.
 I must abandon the interaction and explore other options to avoid wasting time in a loop.